 The video below shows what ear mites look like in a cat's ears.

 What Is Cat Ear Wax?

-Most cats do not get wax in their ears, although it can happen.
-Often when you do see a dark and smelly wax buildup it indicates another condition, such as a yeast or fungal infection, ear mites, or other irritations in the ear.
-If your cat's ears look healthy with pale pink skin and some light brown wax, this is normal.
+Most cats do not naturally develop large amounts of wax in their ears, although it can happen.
+Often when you do see a dark and smelly wax buildup, it indicates another condition, such as a yeast or bacterial infection, ear mites, or other irritations like grass awns in the ear.
+If your cat's ears look healthy with pale pink skin and some light brown wax, this is likely normal.